 A/B testing is the process of comparing two or more versions of marketing messages at the same time to see which one performs best.
 It’s the most popular data-based approach to conversion rate optimization.

-In this post, we’ll discuss why you should perform A/B tests, what to test, the different types of A/B tests, and how to evaluate the results.
+In this post, we’ll discuss why you should perform A/B tests for variants, what to test, the different types of A/B tests, and how to evaluate the results.

 Let’s jump in!

 Creating a high-converting message is more of a science, than an art form—and this is also true for popups.
 Even when you know your customers and understand their needs, it can still be challenging to create sub-optimal messages for them on your first try.
 In many cases, you’ll have several different ideas (often called hypotheses) in terms of the value proposition, message, design, targeting, etc.

 While you might have the gut feeling that some versions might convert better than others, in most cases these hypotheses turn out to be false.
 But luckily, A/B testing can give you the answers to your questions.

 There are tons of things you can A/B test variants when creating a marketing campaign.
 Below are the most important configurations that are worth testing:

 1. Messages: What should be your value proposition?
 Which incentive should you use?
 Which headline would resonate better with your customers?
 What color should you choose?
 What should be your call-to-action?

 2. Segments: Should you show this popup to all visitors or only to cart abandoners?
 Does it work for each traffic source?
 Should you follow up with these users after they sign up for their discount codes?
 Is your offer worth it for visitors to subscribe, or should you give them an incentive without requiring a subscription?